646.757.4500 • 800.605.1500

-An Engineer's inspection, a condo inspection, and a termite inspection.
+An Engineer's inspection, a pre-purchase condo inspection, and a termite inspection.
 You receive four reports: an onsite verbal report, an onsite written report, an emailed written report, and a termite report.
-Call 800.605.1500 if you have questions.
+Call 800.605.1500 or 646.757.4500 if you have questions.
 We are happy to help you.

 A Licensed Engineer

-- Becoming a Licensed Engineer requires a minimum of four years of Engineering College and four years of relevant experience with Building Codes, Engineering Standards, passing two Engineering exams, etc. A Licensed Engineer is also required to take continuing education to keep up-to-date.
-A New York Licensed Home Inspector only needs to take only a 140-hour class, which is the equivalent of one month of training.
+- Becoming a Licensed Engineer requires a minimum of four years of Engineering College and four years of relevant experience with Building Codes and Engineering Standards, passing two Engineering exams, etc. A Licensed Engineer is also required to take continuing education classes to keep up-to-date.

 - The Licensed Engineer's training and experience help him detect deficiencies that a non-Engineer would miss.
 Engineers are, by training and experience, problem solvers.
-An Engineer can analyze areas of concern and provide you with reliable recommendations.
+An Engineer analyzes areas of concern and provides you with reliable recommendations.

 Scroll down to find why you

 In a condo unit, you are generally responsible for maintenance of interior areas.
 It is easy to look at a condominium and think that the repairs needed are minor.
 Heimer Engineering's Engineers help you understand the true condition of the condo.

 You may be assessed for repairs outside your condo.
 For example, the cost of upcoming roof or boiler replacement may be assessed against all unit owners.
 If permitted access at the time of the inspection, Heimer Engineering checks important common areas.

 Until the 1980s, condominium units were typically medium or high-rise buildings with many units.
 Often repairs were years in the future.
 This helped keep the assessment against an individual owner to a minimum.